 My teaching centres on cultural studies and cultural politics, critical theory, film, television, popular culture, digital culture, gender and sexuality, and theatre.
-I currently teach into: ENGL103 The Outsider; ENGL104 The Stage and Stagecraft; ENGL132 Reading Culture; ENGL217 Theatre: Direction, Dramaturgy and Design; ENGL232 Cultural Politics / Cultural Activism; and ENGL332 Sexualities in Culture.
+I currently teach into: ENGL103 The Outsider; ENGL132 Reading Culture; ENGL213 Childrens' Classics: Popular Children's Texts and their Representation on Film; ENGL232 Cultural Politics / Cultural Activism; and ENGL332 Sexualities in Culture.

 I have previously taught courses on horror cinema, sex and sexuality in cinema, independent media, drama, and creative writing.